vegaprotocol/sample-api-scripts/README.md

 1. Follow the sub-folder README.md information on how to run the samples.

+# Future Improvements

+We are constantly trying to improve these sample scripts and keep them up to date with Vega's most recent software releases.
+Below is a future roadmap for the sample-api-scripts, including what we will add next:

+- Add more transaction scripts
+- Basic CI support through Github Actions
+- Add support for gRPC

 # Contributing or raising issues

 Please reach out to us on the [Discord chat](https://discord.gg/bkAF3Tu) to enquire further about how to get involved with Vega, alternatively you can check out the [Builders Club](https://vega.xyz/builders-club/).